tw-in-js/twind/docs/grouping.md

 ## Directive grouping

 The first grouping syntax works by factoring out common directive prefixes.
-Below is an example of a rule set without directive grouping and the equivolent rule set with `border` factored out.
+Below is an example of a rule set without directive grouping and the equivalent rule set with `border` factored out.

 ```js
 tw`border-2 border-black border-opacity-50 border-dashed`